Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 Kristina Stanley holds a degree in computer mathematics.
 She spent twelve years at Bell Northern Research (later Nortel Networks), including stints in Tokyo and Germany.
 She’s the kind of person who thinks in systems.

 That manuscript wasn’t good by accident.
-While revising her third novel, Stanley built an Excel spreadsheet tracking every scene across dozens of structural elements: who had the point of view, what the scene goal was, where the tension peaked, what sensory details grounded the setting.
+While revising her third novel, Stanley built an Excel spreadsheet tracking every scene across dozens of structural elements.
+Who had the point of view.
+What the scene goal was.
+Where the tension peaked.
+What sensory details grounded the setting.
 She ended up with 86 columns.
 It was, by her own account, a monster.
 But it worked.
 She could see her story’s bones.

-Her husband, watching her wrestle with this spreadsheet, made the observation that eventually launched a company: nothing like this existed as software.
+Her husband, watching her wrestle with this spreadsheet, made the observation that eventually launched a company.
+Nothing like this existed as software.
 Writers had grammar checkers and writing platforms, but nobody had built a tool that could show you the structural anatomy of your novel, scene by scene.

 38 Story Elements (and Why That Number Matters)